rugbyprof/2143-Object-Oriented-Programming/Lectures/09-ChatGptConversation/README.md

 ### Question 3

-Could you provide an example json file that would allow me to prime a dungeons and dragons character generation tool?
+Could you possibly provide an example json file that would allow me to prime a dungeons and dragons character generation tool?
 The json file should include the most traditional D&D characters along with their minimum and maximum base stats for the most common characteristics.
 Also include a list of typical weapons with stats and spells with stats used by each character.

 ### Answer 3